Course Programs Course Programs Course Programs

 • Section II: Long Essay Question (LEQ) – 1 essay (choose 1 of 3 prompts), 40 minutes, 15% of score

-Who Should Take AP US History?
+Who Should Take AP History?

-• Students from grades 9–12 interested in US history, politics, law, or social sciences.
+• Students from grades 9–12 interested in U.S. history, politics, law, or social sciences.

 • Learners who want to develop top-tier writing and analytical skills.